tsnl/qy/README.md

 ; TODO: what about references? vectors?
 ; maybe can offer these as built-ins, with user-managed 'handles' and the option to index ; challenge is getting good handles-- maybe scheme locatives are what we need?
+; alternatively, can offer 'vector' as a built-in, and let the user slice it as required (no references, just indices)

+; TODO: what about interfaces, dynamic dispatch?
+;   - can just use a procedural approach?
+;   - pattern matching allows us to dynamic dispatch?
+;     - so optional type annotations auto-pattern-match ;     - so overloads are a thing
+;     - can use a Nim-style de-sugaring for `.method`

 ;
 ; EXAMPLES OF ERRORS